k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Items for all in one resources secrets, configmaps, and downward API
+projected items for all in one resources secrets, configmaps, and downward API

 <table>
     <thead>